What is hydrops fetalis?

 Treatment of hydrops depends on the cause.
 During pregnancy, hydrops may be treatable

 only in certain cases.
-You may need early delivery.
-In a newborn baby, treatment may
+You may need to deliver your baby early.
+In a newborn baby,

 - Help for breathing problems.
 This may be with extra oxygen or a breathing machine

-- Removing extra fluid from spaces around the lungs and abdomen using a needle
+- Removing extra fluid from spaces around the lungs, heart, or inside the belly using

 What are the complications of hydrops fetalis?